ytbryan/aka/README.md

 Aka saves me time and allow me to achieve productivity through the creation of quick shortcut.

-Note: There is a tipping point.
-After that point, the more shortcut you have, the less productivity you will get.

 ### The Shortcut Manager for your Everyday Project

 [![Gem Version](https://badge.fury.io/rb/aka2.svg)](https://badge.fury.io/rb/aka2)